In Home Tasks

 Other Characteristics

 To see if your dog might have potential for public access or if you are considering selecting a dog for service work, choose for temperament, health, size, exercise and grooming requirements, not by breed (mixed breeds can do very well).
 Even within a particular breed, individual temperament (avoid pups with fearful or aggressive parents), health and exercise needs vary.
 To get a good idea of the temperament and other behavioral indicators of what a particular dog, try temperament testing and take a knowledgeable dog person who understands what is needed for your particular disability.
-Here is a link for a puppy temperament testing.
-Also check for online temperament tests for adult dogs.
+Here is a link for a

 A great book that includes temperament testing for shelter dogs is "Lend Me an Ear: The Temperament, Selection and Training of the Hearing Ear Dog".